-What Does RANDBETWEEN Do in Excel?
+What Is RANDBETWEEN Function In Excel?

 - Bottom: What is the bottom number to generate the number?

-Let’s start with a simple example.
-Open the RANDBETWEEN function in the cell in a worksheet.
+- To begin with, open workbook and enter the RANDBETWEEN function in the cell in a worksheet.

-Enter the bottom number as 10 and the top number as 30.
+- Next, insert the bottom number as 10 and the top number as 30.

-Now open the RANDBETWEEN formula.
+Now, open the RANDBETWEEN formula.

-Supply bottom number and top number.
+Next, supply bottom number and top number.

-Close the bracket but do not simply hit the ENTER key; rather, hit CTRL + ENTER to insert random numbers in the selected cells.
+Now, close the bracket but do not press the “Enter” key.
+Rather, press the “CTRL + ENTER” keys to insert random numbers in the selected cells.

 Example #3 – Generate Decimal Numbers